SupplyChainPro/Database/README.md

 ## API overview

-The API is  RESTFUL and returns the output in the json or xml format
+The API is  RESTFUL and returns the output in the JSON or XML format

-You can dicrectly call API using Python  (or any  other programming language )
+You can directly call API using Python  (or any  other programming language )

 ### API inputs :

 ```
 {
-  "searchText": "string",
+  "search_text": "string",
   "url": "string",
   "context": "string",
   "data_format": "string",